-I am at the age where I forget things and then, later, remember them again, and the memories are different but just as strong as before.
+I am at the age where I forget things and then, later, remember them again.
 Some of the things that slip my mind and return were told to me when I was a child by adults who were also at the age where they forgot things and then, later, remembered them again.

 Here are some recent memories that I’m fairly certain are not, in fact, dreams: He’d sing along to Fats Domino on the record player in the living room as she put away the dishes, and when his church-choir tenor cracked at the lyric about love’s sweet melody, the clanking of plates would stop; his white hand searching for her brown hand and their fingers lazily intertwining as we watched black-and-white movies about atomic monsters; I announce to them both that I am a swashbuckling superhero with a stick for a sword, and she replies, “Hola, Zorro.”

 Then there is this one that I carry inside my heart’s pocket: She waited for the doctors to leave so she could climb into his hospital bed for a few final moments.

 Memories aren’t just what happened.
 They can also be what should or could have happened.

 There will come a time when I will forget it all, everything, for good and forever.
 This is why I’m going to write this one story down while it’s still in my head.
 Memories aren’t just what happened.
 They can also be what should or could have happened.